Petrified Boulder Rock Climbing

 This boulder is at the far end of the Main Area.
 Follow the road up tot the first switchback and take a trail up the hill off the end of the switchback to a higher "road".
 Go left on this road a short ways to another trail heading up to the Warm-up Boulder, then left on the upper trail.
 You can also head left on the second "road" a little further to a second trail that goes straight up to the Main Area.
 Either way, once in the Main Area head straight or left till you see the obvious 45 degree face on your left, this is the Petrified Boulder.

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Petrified Boulder:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Petrified Boulder:

 Featured Route For Petrified Boulder